-- Once you have paid the price you paid for the stock, the only thing that´s interesting from here is how the company performs from this point.
-No, I´m not talking about how the company´s stock is performing, but how the company, it´s divisions, it´s profit, it´s management and cash flow.
-Yes, everything that makes a company.
-This is what you have paid for.
+Once you have paid the price you paid for the stock, the only thing that’s interesting from here is how the company performs from this point.

-- When we reach a crash, you will see all prices go down.
 This is good if you receive dividends.
-By focusing on total return, you will think of low price as a nice way of increases your total return by buying when the market is low.
+By focusing on total return, you will think of low prices as a nice way of increasing your total return by buying when the market is low.
 In that way, you stop caring too much about prices.
-It´s the total return that concern you, not noise.
+It´s the total return that concerns you, not noise.